DamonMohammadbagher/NativePayload_ARP/For_Linux_Macchanger/readme.md

-this C# source code worked by Macchanger command in linux base systems
+this C# source code customized to working by Macchanger command in linux base systems

 so this NativePayload_ARP supported macchanger command in linux and in this case not needed to use Payload_to_Mac.exe .